 Applicable Facility Registration Fees.

-Beginning December 31, 2023, the Executive Officer shall assess and collect fees from owners or owner/operators of applicable facilities in California to recover the costs to the Executive Officer administering the TRU ATCM.
+The Executive Officer shall assess and collect fees from owners or owner/operators of applicable facilities in California to recover the costs to the Executive Officer administering the TRU ATCM.

 Fees shall be due and payable to the Executive Officer upon registering an applicable facility in accordance with section 2477.17(a) and every three (3) years from the date of original registration.